 - Keep the nostril closed, and repeat the cycle 5 times

 But another very important energy factor is the way you feed yourself (if at all!).
 The food that you put into your body directly affects how energetic you are.
-The following twelve ingredients provide any mother’s much needed energy boost:
+The following twelve ingredients provide any mother’s much-needed energy boost:

 1. Brown rice

-This dark rice is rich in manganese, a mineral that gets energy from protein and carbohydrates, and helps maintain your energy level evenly through the entire day.
+This dark rice is rich in manganese, a mineral that gets energy from protein and carbohydrates, and helps maintain your energy level evenly throughout the entire day.
 Brown rice is a versatile product and can be served as a side dish next to your favorite vegetables and protein.